scipy/scipy/doc/source/dev/roadmap-detailed.rst

       algorithms by Dierckx, de Boor, possibly other).

-Once we have a reasonably feature complete set, we can start taking a long look at the future of the venerable FITPACK Fortran library, which currently is the only way of constructing smoothing splines in SciPy.
+Once we have a reasonably feature complete set, we can start taking a long look at the future of the FITPACK Fortran library, which currently is the only way of constructing smoothing splines in SciPy.

 *Scalability and performance*: For the FITPACK-based functionality, the data size is limited by 32-bit Fortran integer size (for non-ILP64 builds).